mvolkmann/blog/src/smalltalk.md

 - Does Smalltalk have an FFI for calling code written in other languages?
 - How can you work with SQLite and Postgres databases from Smalltalk?
 - Where are method categories stored?
+- Build a Todo app using Morphic and practice stripping the image to create a version that can be distributed to users.
+- Is there an easy way to create a memoized version of a method?
+  Try this with the "collatz" method that you added to the Integer class.
+- A Smalltalk image contains a set of class definitions, existing objects, and code that implements a GUI for the objects that are graphical.
+  Anything else?
+- Code can be saved in an image, a package, or a fileOut.
+  Are those all the options?
+- Are packages unique to Cuis Smalltalk?
+- Is the only way to save changes to a package to open an "Installed Packages" window, select the package, and click the "save" button?